paradoxicalsphere/WorkplaceDAO/UseCases.md

 ### Main Success Scenario

 1. At a high level—without examining specific details of tasks—the Project Manager plans the work required by the project team, including milestones requiring a vote by the DAO.
+2. The Project Manager selects team members, including developers, user interface designer, graphical designer and test driver.
-2. To represent decision-making power in the project, the Project Manager mints a new token in the employee DAO.
+3. To represent decision-making power in the project, the Project Manager mints a new token in the employee DAO.
-3. The Project Manager allocates and distributes the new token to the blockchain accounts of project team members based on key performance indicators (KPIs).
+4. The Project Manager allocates and distributes the new token to the blockchain accounts of project team members based on key performance indicators (KPIs).
-4.
+5. When the project reaches milestones involving votes by the employee DAO, the Project Manager reviews voting results and updates project planning documents according to the decisions that the DAO makes.
+6.